Does our sun have a name?

-You sometimes hear people use the name Sol for our sun.
+Solis is Latin for sun.
 Sol is the Roman equivalent of the Greek sun god Helios.
-And maybe in earlier times people did actually use these names.
+And maybe in earlier times English-speakers did use these names.
 According to straightdope.com, the first cited use of Sol as a proper name for the sun is the 1450 Ashmole Manuscript Treatise on Astrology, which stated:

 Sol is hote & dry but not as mars is.

-In being nameless, our sun has company.
+If it is nameless, our sun has company.
 There are several thousand stars visible to the eye, and only a few hundred of them have actual names, as opposed to designations.
 Astronomers use the Greek alphabet to order visible stars in each constellation, according to their brightness.
 To identify stars invisible to the eye, astronomers turn to star catalogs, which assign a number to each star according to its position in the sky.